irisiflimsi/harn-geomap/README.md

 the included _img2geotif.pl_ may be of help.
 It reduces the effort you need to spend to find pixel differences and also does not require QGIS as it creates GeoTIFF files directly.
-It is the reason why I don't provide any further point files at this time.
+It is the reason why I don't provide point files for all images listed in _CONTENT.md_.
 You will need to install a the perl module _Image::Magick_.

 ## Acknowledgements